Kathleen Blanco: Hurricane Katrina

 These troops are fresh back from Iraq.
 They are well-trained, experienced, battle-tested and under my orders to restore order in the streets.
 These are some of the 40,000 extra troops that I have demanded.
 They have M-16's, and they're locked and loaded.
 When hoodlums victimize and inflict suffering on people at their wit's end, they're taking away our limited resources, or whatever resources we have, to save babies, or save children and to save good people.
 I have one message for these hoodlums.
 These troops know how to shoot and kill and they are more than willing to do so if necessary, and I expect they will.

-This followed President Bush's statement that looters in New Orleans and elsewhere in the chaotic aftermath of Hurricane Katrina should be treated with "zero tolerance."
+This followed President Bush's statement that looters in New Orleans and elsewhere in the chaotic aftermath of Hurricane Katrina should be treated with "zero tolerance".

 President Bush, during a visit to Louisiana on September 2, 2005, five days after the storm, offered to federalize the Louisiana National Guard to simplify the command structure.
-The Governor declined, because the Guard would then become part of the federal military forces and therefore lose much-needed policing powers.
+The Governor declined because the Guard would then become part of the federal military forces and therefore lose much-needed policing powers.
 The President subsequently continued to press the offer, so Blanco rejected it in writing, citing the need for flexibility in National Guard operations, particularly the need for the Guard in areas other than New Orleans where the military was not currently operating.
 Governor Haley Barbour of Mississippi reportedly declined a similar offer from the President.
-Had either state's National Guard been federalized, they would not have been able to directly enforce state law (i.e. control looting) under the provisions of the 1878 Posse Comitatus Act.
+Had either state's National Guard been federalized, they would not have been able to directly enforce state law (e.g., control looting) under the provisions of the 1878 Posse Comitatus Act.
 It had not previously been a policy during natural disasters to combine the command of National Guard and military operations under the authority of the President.
-President Bush had the power to take command of a state's National Guard units under the Insurrection Act of 1807 without the agreement of a state Governor, but no President had done this since Lyndon Johnson in the 1960s and President Bush had so far also declined to do so.
-However, Blanco and Major General Bennett Landreneau, Louisiana Adjutant General and senior Louisiana National Guard officer, co-operated closely with U.S. Army Lieutenant General Honoré, who was then commanding Federal military operations under Joint Task Force Katrina.
+President Bush had the power to take command of a state's National Guard units under the Insurrection Act of 1807 without the agreement of a state Governor, but no President had done this since Lyndon Johnson in the 1960s, and President Bush had so far also declined to do so.
+However, Blanco and Major General Bennett Landreneau, Louisiana Adjutant General and senior Louisiana National Guard officer, cooperated closely with U.S. Army Lieutenant General Honoré, who was then commanding Federal military operations under Joint Task Force Katrina.